JaniJunaid-Shaik/Electronic-System-Design-PBL/README.md

   - It is lightweight, portable, and suitable for children, elderly, women, or workers in hazardous environments.
 By providing real-time tracking and emergency alerts, it ensures safety and peace of mind for both users and their guardians.
 ## Project Overview :
+The Smart Location Band is a wearable IoT device that provides real-time location tracking and emergency alerts.
+It uses GPS and GSM modules to send location data to caregivers or guardians when the user is in distress.
+The band also supports geofencing, vibration alerts, and smartphone connectivity for instant notifications.
+Lightweight and portable, it is suitable for children, elderly individuals, and workers in hazardous environments.
+By combining safety and technology, it ensures reliable monitoring.
 ## Components :
 ## Workflow :
+  - The band powers on and initializes the ESP32 microcontroller along with GPS and GSM modules.
+  - GPS continuously tracks the real-time location of the wearer.
+  - The location data is processed and monitored by the ESP32.
+  - If the wearer presses the SOS button or exits a predefined geofenced area, an emergency is triggered.
+  - The ESP32 sends the location and alert message through the GSM module to predefined contacts.
+  - Simultaneously, the band notifies the wearer with vibration and LED signals.
+  - Caregivers or guardians receive the alert (via SMS or mobile app notification) and can track the user’s location.
+  - The system continues monitoring until the emergency is resolved or manually reset.
 ## Key features :
 ## Why it matters :